sutrolabs/census-docs/destinations/insider.md

 ## 🏃‍♀️ Getting Started

-1. You'll first need to create an API key in Insider.
-To do this, visit Insider.
-Navigate to your username (top right) > Settings > InOne Settings > Integration Settings.
-Census will need an API Key that provides access to the Unified Customer Database.
-For more information on setting up API Keys in Insider, [see their documentation](https://academy.useinsider.com/docs/api-authentication-tokens).
+1. First, you'll need to create a new External Integration in Insider.
+Hover over the **Components icon (bottom left)**, expand **Integration Settings**, and click on **External Platform Integration**.
+Select **Census** from the list of available integrations.
+Provide a name for the integration and click **Save**.
+You will be provided with two details you'll need to connect Census to Insider: the **Integration Key** and **Insider Account Name**.
+We recommend storing both the key and the name in a secure location like a password manager as you won't be able to access them again.

-2. Back in Census, navigate to the Destinations page and click **Add Destination**.
+2. Now you can return to Census.
+Navigate to the [Destinations](https://app.getcensus.com/destinations) page and click **Add Destination**.
 Select Insider from the list of destinations.
-Provide your API Key and click **Save**.
+Provide your API Key and Partner Name and click **Save**.

 You should now be ready to start creating audiences in Insider!